Open Mic Nights for Singers: How They Work & What Happens

-- Open mic nights help singers with confidence and eliminating nerves and stage-fright.
+- Getting on stage will help singers build confidence and eliminate nerves and stage-fright.

-Here are some common gripes with open mic nights for singers and why these aren’t necessarily a bad thing!
+Some performers may be put off open mic nights if they’re shy or don’t understand how they work.
+Here are some common gripes and misconceptions singers may have and why these aren’t necessarily a bad thing!

 - ‘Singers don’t get paid singing at open mic nights’: This is true.
 However, to start making money from your shows, you need to build up a solid fan base and open mic nights are a good place to start improving your skills and gaining exposure in the local area.